You are your own best health advocate

 - Your family may be controlling you

 - You’re simply insecure about your own ability to trust your own guidance system (and we all have them)

-While these are understandable on many levels, you must do everything in your power to make sure you stay on top of the decisions that are affecting your health.
+While these are understandable on many levels, you must do everything in your power to make sure you stay on top of the decisions that are affecting your health and well being.

 “I am always in the Right place at the Right time learning the Right information to heal myself.”

-Write this saying, or another that serves you, on a piece of paper on your mirror in the bathroom so you see it first thing.
-Every time you say it, you’re brain will start to believe it more and more and as your brain believes it more and more, guess what?
-You will start to live it.
+Write this saying, or another that serves you, on a piece of paper on your mirror in the bathroom, so this is the first thing you see in the morning.
+Every time you say it, your brain will start to believe it more and more, and as your brain gets convinced – Guess what?
+You will start living it.

-OK, you’re in charge now…and try to enjoy the journey.
+OK, you’re in charge now – take a moment, and start to enjoy the journey.
 As challenging as that is, everyone I have ever talked to who has faced a health challenge, has shared with me the many lessons they have learned, and/or continue to learn, on their quest back to health.